 “But I did not know!”; “That can’t be!”; “It’s totally unacceptable!”
 These may just be a few of exclamations that people utter when they are apprehended while transiting, visiting or moving to a new country.
-As the famous legal maxim goes… “Ignorance of the law excuses no one.”
-Hence, it is highly advisable to get acquainted with the laws and culture of any country that you visit.
+As in most jurisdictions, “Ignorance of the law excuses no one.”
+Therefore, it is highly advisable to get acquainted with the laws and culture of any country that you visit.

 This famous legal maxim is embodied in Article 42 of Federal Law No. (3) of 1987, otherwise known as the UAE Penal Code, which provides that “Ignorance of the provisions of this law shall not be considered as excuse.”
 For expatriates, tourists and people in transit to the UAE, here are a few laws and reminders on how to or not to conduct yourselves when in the UAE:

-1 – Do not flash that middle finger!
-Doing so is considered scandalous and disgraceful and is punishable as a crime committed against honor under the UAE Penal Code.
-Get rid of such bad habit because it is not only disgusting, it is also illegal.
+1 – Flashing the middle finger is considered scandalous and disgraceful, and is also punishable as a crime committed against honor under the UAE Penal Code.

 2 – Do not use the “F” word!
 This is considered as a crime perpetrated against reputation under the UAE Penal Code.
 Detention and or fine shall be imposed upon anyone who, by any means of publicity, disgraces the honor or the modesty of another person without attributing any particular act to the defamed party.
 Penalty will be graver when the defamed is a public official or one in charge of a public service is abused while performing his duty or public service.